 Crowding is a very common problem and can present itself in many ways – overlapping teeth, teeth that can’t erupt and are trapped in bone, and teeth erupting sideways.
-It may be caused by large teeth developing within small jaws, premature loss of baby teeth and sometimes by bad oral habits.
+It may be caused by large teeth developing within small jaws, premature loss of baby teeth, and sometimes by bad oral habits.

-A spacing problem can develop for various reasons, including loss of permanent teeth, small size of teeth within large jaws, oral habits and many more.
+A spacing problem can develop for various reasons, including loss of permanent teeth, the small size of teeth within large jaws, oral habits, and many more.
 It can cause several issues such as persistent trapping of food which causes trauma to the gum and results in recession and bone loss around the teeth.